zakizakaria-cybersec/cyberbros-lab/README.md

 A cybersecurity training platform where users can register, select challenges, and automatically receive isolated VM environments that last for 2 hours.

+> **🚀 Now powered by Cloudflare's edge infrastructure for global low-latency access!**

 ## 🎯 Features

 - **User Authentication**: Email/password registration and JWT-based login